 Bourgon Reynolds serves as a member for the firm’s litigation practice group, which includes defense in complex litigation matters, such as a series of federal class action antitrust lawsuits brought by direct and indirect purchasers against poultry producers.
+In addition, as a former Assistant Attorney General with the Arkansas Attorney General’s Office, Bourgon represents individuals and corporations in actions brought by the State, including contract disputes, investigations and consumer protection claims, such as the Arkansas Deceptive Trade Practices Act.

 After graduating with high honors, she first joined the firm in 2012 and spent three years focusing her practice on general and commercial litigation.
 Bourgon handled a wide variety of civil disputes including: